A founder school for the AI era

 Group + 1:1 + Async

 Weekly group sessions where the cohort works through the curriculum together.
-Weekly 1:1s with your instructor for your specific business.
+Weekly 1:1s with your F-School Founder for your specific business.
 Async feedback and support between sessions.
 You get all three.

 Duration